AW63926/ecore/README.md

 Ability to interact with need and resource requests by:
 - viewing posted needs and resources
 - completing form on the post to communicate with the poster

+***
+***

+## FORMS

+***

+***

+### Needs

+Anything that is needed by a teacher they can post to the site
+- name of need
+- quantity needed
+- description of the need
+- optional ability to tag the need
+- response form for the community or another teacher to fulfill the need

+### Materials

+Anything that the teacher has available to download or share

+- name of materual
+- quantity available
+- description of the material
+- optional ability to tag the material
+- response form for the community or another teacher to request the material